LeonadO555/PB300523-e-qa/README.md

 ### Screenshots
-- Screenshots are saved in `refernce` folder
+- Screenshots are saved in `reference` folder
 - Screenshots are taken when test fails
 - To do screenshot is reference need to change screenshot name, remove `tmp_` from screenshot name
 - Screenshots are attached to allure report